larvalabs/breaker/readme.md

 Object awaitResult = await(Promise.waitAny(roomEventPromises));
 ```

 So when woken up, the websocket is receiving a message from either it's local connection (awaitResult instanceof WebSocketFrame) or from someone else connected to the room (awaitResult instanceof ChatRoomStream.Event).
-It also is queued in a job to be saved to the database if necessary.
+If the message is from the local websocket connection (and so a new message), it is queued in a SaveNewMessageJob to be saved to the database.
 It's also posted to a redis queue in case there are other servers in the cluster with clients connected.

+Note: Avoiding contacting the database in order to process and distribute a message seems to be the key to a responsive server.
+When everything is happening locally in memory it's very fast, even on a fairly low powered heroku instance.

 #### ChatRoomStream